Brickrouge/Brickrouge/README.md

-Building BrickRouge
+Building Brickrouge
 -------------------

-BrickRouge comes with pre-built CSS and JS files, compressed and non-compressed, but you might want to play with its source, or use it as a Phar, in which case you might probably want to build it yourself.
+Brickrouge comes with pre-built CSS and JS files, compressed and non-compressed, but you might want to play with its source, or use it as a Phar, in which case you might probably want to build it yourself.
 A Makefile is available for this purpose.

 Open a terminal, go to its directory and type "make":

-	$ cd /path/to/BrickRouge/
+	$ cd /path/to/Brickrouge/
 	$ make

-This consolidates the various CSS and JS files and create compressed and non-compressed files in the "BrickRouge/assets/" directory.
+This consolidates the various CSS and JS files and create compressed and non-compressed files in the "Brickrouge/assets/" directory.

 Note that you need the [LESS](http://lesscss.org/) compiler to complie CSS files, and the [YUI compressor](http://developer.yahoo.com/yui/compressor/) to compress JS and CSS files.